-If you can relate to any of the above, let me introduce you to a luxury accessible cottage The Room For All Seasons in Derbyshire.
+Let me introduce you to a luxury accessible cottage, The Room For All Seasons, in Derbyshire.

 Frankly, the standard of accommodation at Lane End Farm blew me away.
-I was gobsmacked by the beauty of the Peak District National Park and frustrated that we haven’t explored Derbyshire before.
+I was gobsmacked by the beauty of the Peak District National Park and frustrated that we hadn’t explored Derbyshire before.

 Lane End Farm Trust